-4.3 Estimating compositional changes between 2014 and 2018
+4.3 Estimating Compositional Changes Between 2014 and 2018

 To assess changes in the correlation of individual, company and sectoral determinants over time, we perform multivariate regressions.
-To this end, the explanatory factors shown in tables 1 to 3 are interacted with a dummy variable for the year.
-Since we are particularly interested in changes, figures 3 to 5 display only the interaction effects.
-The corresponding coefficients indicate whether and how the relationship between minimum- or low-wage employment and an explanatory variable changed in 2018 compared with 2014.
-In the left parts of figures 3 to 5 (below), the average marginal effects of logit estimates on the probability of earning below the low-wage threshold (blue dots) and the minimum-wage threshold (red diamonds) are depicted.
+To this end, the explanatory factors shown in Tables 1-3 are interacted with a dummy variable for the year.
+Since we are particularly interested in changes, Figures 3-5 display only the interaction effects.6 The corresponding coefficients indicate whether and how the relationship between minimum- or low-wage employment and an explanatory variable changed in 2018 compared with 2014.
+In the left parts of Figures 3-5, the average marginal effects of logit estimates on the probability of earning below the low-wage threshold (blue dots) and the minimum-wage threshold (red diamonds) are depicted.
 The right parts of the figures display coefficients from linear OLS regressions indicating the distance between the gross hourly wage and the low-wage threshold (blue dots) and the minimum-wage threshold (red diamonds).
 Although the results are presented in three figures, they come from one estimation that includes variables at the individual, company, and industry levels.

 Figure 3 shows that the risk of being employed in low-wage and minimum-wage jobs significantly decreased for women in 2018 compared to 2014.
 In addition, the distance to the low-wage threshold narrowed.
-Regarding the highest educational degree, findings are ambiguous.
-While the risk of earning below the low-wage threshold remained almost unchanged.
+Regarding the highest educational degree, the findings are ambiguous.
+While the risk of earning below the low-wage threshold slightly increased in 2018 for unskilled employees, the likelihood of earning below the minimum-wage threshold remained almost unchanged.
 However, the distance to the minimum wage and the low wage declined.
-Employees with a polytechnic or university degree had a higher probability of working low- or minimum-wage labour in 2018 than they had four years before.
-Furthermore, the distance to both thresholds rose.
-With regard to age and tenure, there were no changes over time.
-Distinct shifts between 2014 and 2018 can be found regarding employment status.
-While the probability of earning below the minimum- and low-wage thresholds increased for part-time workers in 2018, it decreased for marginal workers.
-However, both forms of employment saw a reduction in the distance to the minimum-wage and low-wage thresholds.
-This change was particularly pronounced in the case of marginal employment; no change between 2014 and 2018 could be observed regarding temporary work.
-However, the distance to the low-wage thresholds.
-This change was particularly pronounced in the case of marginal employment; no change between 2014 and 2018 could be observed regarding temporary work.
-However, the distance to the low-wage thresholds.
+Employees with a polytechnic or university degree had a higher probability of working low- or

-The full estimation is shown in table A4 in the appendix.
+6 The full estimation is shown in Table A4 in the Appendix.